rickmansfield/Arcade/7almostIncreasingSeq.md

 # CGA Arcade #7 almostIncreasingSequence
+# Instructions
 Given a sequence of integers as an array, determine whether it is possible to obtain a strictly increasing sequence by removing no more than one element from the array.

+## Note:
-Note: sequence a0, a1, ..., an is considered to be a strictly increasing if a0 < a1 < ... < an.
+sequence a0, a1, ..., an is considered to be a strictly increasing if a0 < a1 < ... < a~n.
 Sequence containing only one element is also considered to be strictly increasing.

 Example